Morning Star (British newspaper): Finances and circulation

 In November 2011, the Morning Star launched an urgent appeal to raise £75,000 in order to address a number of funding issues which meant the paper might have gone under by the end of the year.

 On Monday 18 June 2012, the Morning Star moved to printing at two Trinity Mirror print sites in Watford and Oldham, which improved distribution of the Morning Star to all parts of the country, particularly Scotland.

-In November 2021, The Canary revealed that the UK Foreign Office had tried, unsuccessfully, to discover the source of the Morning Stars funding during the 1970s.
-A report by the Information Research Department stated: "While watertight evidence is no doubt lacking, it might be possible for a skilled propagandist to present a convincing case which the CPGB [Communist Party of Great Britain] would find extremely difficult to refute.
-The project would require some detailed research which IRD could no doubt undertake in conjunction with the Security Service".
-Commenting on these revelations, Ben Chacko, the editor of the Morning Star, told The Canary:

-Given what we know of the secret state's extensive surveillance and sabotage of entirely legal protest movements and trade unions, it is no surprise that British spooks also wanted to undermine the Morning Star.

-Trying to discredit the newspaper with claims it must have had access to secret foreign funding run up against the fact that the Morning Star was not just the most authoritative source on industrial relations in the British press – prime ministers from Winston Churchill to Margaret Thatcher made sure to obtain their copy – but a daily newspaper whose integrity and professionalism was respected by other journalists, as the spooks evidently found to their dismay!

-This is a cautionary tale about the state's willingness to play dirty to discredit critical media.
-It is absolutely relevant today, given the calls we hear from both main parties in Parliament for tighter censorship, bans on foreign-owned media like China Central Television or Russia Today, and for state regulation of so-called "fake news" that conveniently ignores the barrage of fake news pumped out by Establishment media day in, day out.

-We must acknowledge the importance of defending free speech and the right to "publish and be damned!" as our government connives at efforts to intimidate and jail journalists such as Julian Assange.

 Online version

 An online version of the paper was launched on 1 April 2004.
 Initially only some parts of the site were free, including a PDF of the paper's front page, the editorial "Star Comment" and all the articles from the culture and sports pages, while features and the current affairs were subscription-only.
 On 1 January 2009 this policy was changed, and all content was made freely available online.
 In April 2012, the paper launched a daily e-edition of the full newspaper, which readers can subscribe to for a charge.
 As of 2020, the number of articles non-subscribers can read for free is limited.